cloudfoundry-community/terraform-provider-cloudfoundry/website/docs/r/app.html.markdown

   - `service` - (Required, String) The service instance GUID.
   - `params` - (Optional, Map) A list of key/value parameters used by the service broker to create the binding.
+    JSON-encoded string value are parsed to create a structured object.

 ### Routing and Blue-Green Deployment Strategy